About this information

 Frozen ready meals delivered to your door

-There is a wide range of foods available to cater for all types of dietary requirements, from vegetarian to pureed meals.
-Meals can usually be heated in a microwave or oven and come with full instructions.
-If you find the instructions difficult to read, your delivery driver can re-label your meals to make this more accessible.
+The meals can usually be heated in the oven or a microwave and come with full instructions.
+If you find the instructions difficult to read, your delivery driver can re-label your meals to make this easier to understand.

 Oakhouse Foods